On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 Moreover, we note that we can derive explicit constants for the hardness of approximation factors, and we do for \dst in the Hamming ($\ell_0$), $\ell_1,\ell_2$-metrics in Appendix~\ref{sec:explicit}.

-\paragraph{Dimensionality Reduction.} Our proof of Theorem~\ref{thm:introapx} holds when the dimension of the pointset has linear dependency in the size of the pointset.
-However, we can use the dimensionality reduction technique introduced in \cite{CK19} and generalized in \cite{CKL22} to obtain the same inapproximability result as in Theorem~\ref{thm:introapx}, even when the dimension of the pointset has logarithmic dependency on the size of the pointset.
-We discuss these dimensionality reduction details (for constant $p$) in Appendix~\ref{sec: dimensionality reduction}.
-Assuming the \emph{Exponential Time Hypothesis} \cite{IP01,IPZ01}, the dimension cannot be reduced much below logarithmic in size of pointset as the runtime of the approximation scheme of \cite{Arora_1998,Mitchell99,RaoS98} would then be running in subexponential time.

-\paragraph{String Metrics.} By applying the isometric embedding of the Hamming metric to the Ulam metric (for example see Lemma 4.5 in \cite{DBLP:journals/corr/abs-2112-03222}) we can prove \apx-hardness for \dst in the Ulam metric.
-Similarly, by applying the near-isometric embedding of the Hamming metric to the edit metric (for example see Section 4.1 in \cite{DBLP:conf/stoc/Rubinstein18}) we can prove \apx-hardness for \dst in the edit metric as well.
-See Appendix~\ref{sec: string metrics} for details.

-Our second contribution is establishing the relative computational hardness of \dst and \cst.
+Our third contribution is observing the relative computational hardness of \dst with respect to \cst.
 Although solving \dst instances is often used as a subroutine in algorithms for \cst, prior to this work it was unclear whether solving \dst problems was computationally easier or harder in general.
 We show that \dst is essentially at least as hard as \cst.